 “Experience is a brutal teacher, but you learn.
 My God, do you learn.” ~ C.S.
 Lewis

 If you have been in this business for more than a few years, you have your share of battle wounds.
 Like the drunken companions on their tiny boat in the movie JAWS, old travel professionals love to compare their scars.
 The problem with scars, of course, is they result from injury.
 We are all a bit ragged from the past two years, but what I’m thinking about now are the self-inflicted wounds we incur in day-to-day business.

+We don’t have to insist on making every mistake ourselves.
+Sure, those scars are pretty impressive, but mistakes can also be very expensive.
 There has to be a better way.
 In fact, there is.
-We don’t have to insist on making every mistake ourselves.
-Sure, those scars are pretty impressive, but mistakes can also be very expensive.

 In 1936 when my father was 15, he jumped feet first into a pond without testing the bottom.
 He landed on a spike and drove it through his foot.
 He told me of the struggle to keep his leg, only barely saving it from amputation.